On the density of some sparse horocycles: Proof of Theorem for Diophantine points

-In this section, we prove Theorem~\ref{th12}.
-Similar to the discussion at the beginning of section~\ref{sparse}, without loss of generality, we may assume that the one-parameter unipotent subgroup in Theorem~\ref{th12} is equal to $\{u_0(s):s\in\mathbb R\}.$ For any $x\in\mathbb R$, we denote by $[x]$ the largest integer$\leq x$.
-We will need the Jurkat-Richert theorem about the linear sieve.
+In the following two sections, we prove Theorem~\ref{th12}.
+As discussed at the beginning of section~\ref{sparse}, without loss of generality, we may assume that is the one-parameter unipotent subgroup in Theorem~\ref{th12}.
+For any $x\in\mathbb R$, we denote by $[x]$ the largest integer $\leq x$.